ddur/Warp-iMagick/README.md

 * Go back to your Wordpress Site at Warp-iMagick Plugin Settings Page -> General Settings Tab -> Plugin Settings Section and paste your new password into "Plugin Update Password" Field.
 * Press [Save Changes] Button.
 * __Note__: Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
 If you are administrator for more than one sites, You can add/register for update, more than one Warp iMagick Plugin (for each site where is installed).
-* __Note__: Without registration and password, plugin will let you know that new update is available but won't let you download and update plugin from WordPress administration panel/interface, either on-click-update or auto-update.
-You will have to update from GitHub or Update Server as described in two sections above.
+* __Note__: Without registration and password, plugin should let you know that new update is available but may fail to update plugin via WordPress administration panel/interface, either on-click-update or auto-update.
+In that case you still have option to update from GitHub or Update Server as described in two sections above.